-The Pollinator Scorecard may be used to evaluate pollinator habitat and management on rights-of-way and other lands for multiple sectors within the contiguous United States.
-Managers may use the Pollinator Scorecard anywhere they wish to describe pollinator habitat, whether or not there is known pollinator habitat present.
+The Pollinator Scorecard may be used to evaluate pollinator habitat and management on ROWs and other lands for multiple sectors within the contiguous United States.
+Users may use the Pollinator Scorecard anywhere they wish to describe pollinator habitat, whether or not there is known pollinator habitat present.
 The scorecard may also serve as a tool in areas being considered for enhancement by management.
-Or, users may like to use the scorecard when they encounter pollinator habitat while monitoring rights-ofway corridors for routine vegetation management, stopping periodically to characterize a segment of corridor.
+Or users may like to use the scorecard when they encounter pollinator habitat while monitoring ROW corridors for routine vegetation management, stopping periodically to characterize a segment of corridor.